-To obtain a release, the vehicle owner must:
+To obtain a release, the vehicle owner, or authorized agent, must:

-Note: The registered owner must pay the DUI fee, regardless of whether or not the owner was the driver arrested for DUI.
+Note: The administrative fee must be paid, regardless of whether or not the owner was the driver arrested for DUI.

-The vehicle owner will then be given a letter of release.
-If the vehicle is not claimed within 30 days, legal procedures will be initiated to sell the vehicle.
+Once fees have been paid a letter of release will be given.
+If the vehicle or watercraft is not claimed within 30 days, legal procedures will be initiated to sell the vehicle.

 Utah law prohibits anyone under the age of 21 from drinking "a drop" of alcohol.
 When an under-aged person is stopped by a police officer, their vehicle may be impounded if the driver has been drinking, even if the driver's blood alcohol level is lower than Utah’s standard for a DUI.
 The owner of a vehicle impounded under the "Not A Drop" law is subject to the same procedure as other "DUI" impounds.
 The owner of the vehicle is still the one required to obtain the release.